 [ERROR] Target option 5 is no longer supported.
 Use 7 or later.

-To fix this, we must add the below properties in our pom.xml file.
+Add the below properties in your pom.xml file.

 <properties>